- Position: Midfielder

 Henderson’s prowess on the left flank earned him 80 full international appearances since breaking into the full national team at just 19 years of age.
 He played on the 1990 World Cup team coached by Bob Gansler.

 After an 11-year career in Major League Soccer and with a record 317 appearances, Henderson announced his retirement from professional soccer on December 22, 2006.
-He is currently working as the technical director of the Seattle Sounders.
+He served as the technical director of the Seattle Sounders before moving to a similar role with Inter Miami in 2021.

 2002: Appeared with the US National Team in MLS All-Star Game.